 --prefix

-is not specified, the tool will search for (and create) semantic version tags with the formatvX.Y.Z
+), the tool will search for (and create) semantic version tags in the format foo/vX.Y.Z

 --prefix

-value, giving you flexibility in how you structure them.
+value, giving you flexibility in how you structure them.gitGraph

 useful.
-If you want to find more about CECG’s approach to solving problems or how we can help you with all things Platform Engineering and Delivery, feel free to contact us
+If you want to find more about CECG's approach to solving problems or how we can help you with all things Platform Engineering and Delivery, feel free to contact us.This article is provided as a general guide for general information purposes only.
+It does not constitute advice.
+CECG disclaims liability for actions taken based on the materials.